For modeling in Blender, we have

 Therefore, this article is an addendum to Modeling in Blender, which introduces that for more comfortable modeling.

-This is a summary of what Toha actually found inconvenient and improved upon when modeling with Blender, so I think it has a fair amount of practicality.
+This is a summary of what Toha found inconvenient and improved upon when modeling with Blender, so I think it has a fair amount of practicality.

 If you have become accustomed to Blender operation and want to model more efficiently, please refer to this page.